Rudolph Friedrich Hohenacker

 Rudolph Friedrich Hohenacker (1798 – 14 November 1874) was a Swiss missionary and botanist born in Zürich.

 In the 1820s he was assigned to the Swabian colony of Helenendorf in the Transcaucasus, where he served as a doctor and missionary.
 Eventually, his main focus involved collecting plants from the region.
 In 1841 he returned to Switzerland, where he took up residence in Basel.
-Shortly afterwards he relocated to Esslingen, Germany (1842-1858), and in 1858 moved to the town of Kirchheim unter Teck.
+Shortly afterwards he relocated to Esslingen, Germany (1842–1858), and in 1858 moved to the town of Kirchheim unter Teck.

-Following his return from the Transcaucasus, Hohenacker earned his living selling exsiccatae based on specimens of other collectors.
+Following his return from the Transcaucasus, Hohenacker earned his living selling biological specimens of other collectors sorted in exsiccatae and exsiccata-like series.
+Around 40 series edited by him are known, among many others Th.
+Kotschy.
+Pl.
+Alepp.
+Kurd.
+Moss.
+Ed.
+Hohenacker.
+1843. with specimens collected by Theodor Kotschy and Riedel pl.
+Brasiliae.
+Ed.
+R. F. Hohenacker with specimens collected by Ludwig Riedel.
+All are listed with bibliographic data and examplary labels in IndExs – Index of Exsiccatae.
+Hohenacker also contributed specimens to the German scientific society Unio Itineraria for plant exchange until 1842.
 He was the author of Enumeratio Plantarum quas in itinere per provinciam Talysch collegit.

-In 1836 the botanical genus Hohenackeria (family Apiaceae) was named in his honor by Carl Anton von Meyer and Friedrich Ernst Ludwig von Fischer.
+In 1836 the botanical genus Hohenackeria (family Apiaceae) was named after him by Carl Anton von Meyer and Friedrich Ernst Ludwig von Fischer.

-Hohenacker is commemorated in the scientific name of the Transcaucasian ratsnake, Zamenis hohenackeri.
+Hohenacker is also commemorated in the scientific name of the Transcaucasian ratsnake, Zamenis hohenackeri, and the Caucasian beech Fagus hohenackeriana.